Are you heading to the Yucatan Peninsula in Mexico? You are going to have a trip of a lifetime.

 - Visit the Izamal Convent – San Antonio de Padua

-- Take a horse drawn carriage ride around the cobblestoned streets of Izamal
+- Take a horse-drawn carriage ride around the cobblestoned streets of Izamal

 - visit the Museo de Artesanias

-Where to stay in Izamal
+Where to stay at Izamal

 Our visit to Izamal included lunch at Restaurant Zamna which we can recommend.
 Their Sopa de Lima is highly recommended.